no-gravity-company/no-gravity-elements/README.md

 ### Node version
 The node version is fixed in this repo, if you are experiencing issues you need to run `nvm use`.
 If you do not have the correct node version installed, you will need to run `nvm install` before that.

+### Husky
+We use husky to run a precommit hook that checks typings, lints and formats code.
+It is installed after running `yarn`.

 ### Automatic versioning and changelog
 We leverage Lerna to handle automatic versioning and changelog generation.
 Upon merging a feature branch into main, Lerna will automatically bump the packages and update the changelogs, and then publish the modified packages.